Twin: Incidence

-Monozygotic twinning occurs in birthing at a rate of about 3 in every 1000 deliveries worldwide (about 0.3% of the world population).
+The chance of identical twins is approximately 3 to 4 in every 1,000 births.
 The likelihood of a single fertilization resulting in monozygotic twins is uniformly distributed in all populations around the world.

 This is in marked contrast to dizygotic twinning, which ranges from about six per thousand births in Japan (almost similar to the rate of identical twins, which is around 4–5) to 15 and more per thousand in some parts of India and up to over 20 in some Central African countries.
 The exact cause for the splitting of a zygote or embryo is unknown.

 IVF techniques are more likely to create dizygotic twins.
 For IVF deliveries, there are nearly 21 pairs of twins for every 1,000.